adavisfoy/stock-analysis/README.md

   - **Refactored Code:**
     - The refactored code expanded utilization of arrays to **four arrays: tickers, tickerVolumes, tickerStartingPrices, and tickerEndingPrices.** As we looped through the data, we stored the data in the four different arrays and then "dumped" all of the output into our "All Stocks Analysis" worksheet at the end.
     - This strategy facilitated a complete analysis of all stocks after only one loop through the data rather than looping through it twelve times (i.e. once per ticker) as we did in the original version.
-This resulted in **greatly improved execution times** when we compare the original code to the refactored code.
+This resulted in **greatly improved execution times** when we compared the original code to the refactored code.
     - See the **Refactored Nested Loop code** below along with screenshots of the improved code execution times.

 ```ruby